Exiv2/exiv2/trunk/contrib/cmake/msvc/ReadMe.txt

   xcopy/yesihq openssl-1.0.1p-vs2008\bin        dist\bin"
   xcopy/yesihq openssl-1.0.1p-vs2008\lib        dist\bin"
   xcopy/yesihq openssl-1.0.1p-vs2008\include    dist\include"

+  curl does not seem to build with CMake.
+  It announces itself "the curl cmake build system is poorly maintained.
+Be aware"

+  I have given up trying to get this to work and used nmake in the winbuild directory.
+  For more information, read:  winbuild\BUILD.WINDOWS.txt

 6 Build options
   You can inspect CMake options by running grep OPTION on CMakeLists.txt in <exiv2dir>